W's Fascination (??)

 Rocks And Trees (1988)

 Chris Wind is a diverse artist to say the least.
-He has done neo-classical, electroacoustic, sound-poetry, social commentary, collage pieces and more.
-On the above mentioned albums he finds himself in the electronic mode, providing a series of soundscapes or rhythmic / melodic synthesizer tracks.
+She has done neo-classical, electroacoustic, sound-poetry, social commentary, collage pieces and more.
+On the above mentioned albums she finds herself in the electronic mode, providing a series of soundscapes or rhythmic / melodic synthesizer tracks.

 Elephant Dreams (2011)